-Interest in school effectiveness clearly predates the advent of centralized assignment, however.
+Interest in school effectiveness predates the advent of centralized assignment.
 Conventional value-added models (VAMs) gauge school effectiveness using regression to control for lagged outcomes and other covariates.
-Because VAM estimates for individual schools tend to be noisy, economists have long deployed empirical Bayes (EB) methods to reduce sampling variance.
-More recently, Angrist et al. (2016b, 2017, 2021) develop a suite of EB methods using centralized assignment to measure school effectiveness and to reduce selection bias in conventional VAM estimates.
+Because VAM estimates for individual schools tend to be noisy, economists have long deployed empirical Bayes (EB) methods to reduce sampling variance.^a More recently, Angrist et al. (2016b, 2017, 2021) develop a suite of EB methods designed for models using centralized assignment to measure school effectiveness.
 These methods aim to balance the relative precision of conventional VAMs with the bias reduction and model validation afforded by centralized assignment.
 New VAM models and methods are illustrated here with applications to schools in Massachusetts, Denver, and New York City.
 As in Angrist et al. (2021), these applications show how centralized assignment can shed light on school effectiveness even for schools where no seats are randomly assigned.

-We structure this chapter as follows.
+The chapter is organized as follows.
 Section 2 reviews the basic IV framework as it applies to quality measures for a single school or sector.
-Section 3 extends the framework to cover models with heterogeneous effects, measures of effectiveness over multiple sectors and years, and identification strategies using RD-style seat assignment.
-Section 4 describes the use of centralized assignment to jointly estimate the quality of multiple distinct sectors.
+Section 3 extends the decentralized lottery framework to cover models with heterogeneous school effects, measures of effectiveness for sectors and years, and identification strategies using RD-style seat assignment.
+Section 4 discusses the use of centralized assignment to estimate the quality of multiple sectors.
 A leading example here is an analysis of different types of charter schools.
-Section 5 discusses regression-controlled VAM estimation, outlines an EB framework for the analysis of individual school quality, and shows how quasi-experimental admissions or assignment variation can be used to validate and improve on conventional VAMs.
-We conclude by highlighting remaining challenges and research frontiers in the measurement of school effectiveness.
+Section 5 discusses regression-controlled